Why volunteer with PBSC?

 - Apply your education and develop a valuable legal skill set that will improve your CV and contribute to the advancement of a community or cause.

-- Early-bird application forms for upper-year students are available here: Upper Year Application Form
+- Application forms for all students are available here: Student Application Form

 - All applications must be submitted via e-mail to email@example.com or to the marked drop-box by Monday, September 17 at 4 p.m.